Kylrix/note/PITCH.md

 **Most apps either farm your data or overwhelm you.
 Whisperrnote does neither.** It quietly:
 1. **Helps you start** – Stuck?
 Type a seed like “urban farming” and get a structured draft (title, body, tags) you can immediately refine.
 2. **Keeps going when others fail** – Multiple AI brains under the hood.
 If one model stumbles, a fallback answers.
 You don’t even notice the switchover.
-3. **Respects your sovereignty** – Notes aren’t trapped in a corporate silo; web3 integration means your content path can be verifiable and portable.
+3. **Respects your privacy** – Notes aren’t trapped in a corporate silo; secure integration means your content path can be verifiable and portable.
 4. **Builds momentum** – Tags, relationships, and context are enriched intelligently—your knowledge base becomes searchable, explorable, *usable*.
 5. **Fails gracefully** – If AI is offline, you still get a meaningful scaffold instead of a dead spinner.